obazl/rules_ocaml/docs/packages.md

 Dune: similar.

 With OBazl there is no conflation of package/target names and module names.
-But we _can_ (if we choose to do so) structure our names to mirror the package structure expressed by the META files.
+But since Bazel is nicely namespaced (packages within workspaces, targets withing packages, and package name structure matches filesystem path), we _can_ (if we choose to do so) structure our names to mirror the package structure expressed by the META files.
 In our example, we would have the following targets:

 * `//lib/macaddr`  - corresponds to `macaddr`
 * `//lib/macaddr:sexp` - corresponds to `macaddr.sexp`, but does not suggest a module path quite so strongly